nasa/cumulus/docs/deployment/README.md

 [^2]: The API root can be found a number of ways.
 The easiest is to note it in the output of the app deployment step.
 But you can also find it from the `AWS console -> Amazon API Gateway -> APIs -> <prefix>-cumulus-backend -> Dashboard`, and reading the url at the top "invoke this API"

 [^3]: To add another redirect URIs to your application.
 On EarthData home page, select "My Applications" Scroll down to "Application Administration" and use the edit icon for your application.
 Then Manage -> Redirect URIs.
-[^4]: This value is used by kes only to identify the configuration set to use and should not appear in any AWS object
-[^5]: For more on the AWS objects this impacts, you can look through iam/cloudformation.template.yml